trydydd/slimemoldgrappling/content/blog/pinned_on_purpose_side_control.md

 - **Position**: Chest-to-chest side control, one arm under the head, one under the far-side armpit, hands connected.
 - **Objective**: Prevent rotation and framing while isolating one arm.
 - **Constraints**: Must maintain chest-to-chest contact; no submissions allowed.
-- **Win Condition**: Isolate and control one arm using a bent arm control (Kimura or Americana), with wrist control, bent elbow, and figure-four reinforcement.
+- **Win Condition**: Isolate and control one arm using a figure four grip.

 **Bottom Player**:
 - **Position**: Flat on back, fully pinned.
 - **Objective**: Create space and escape.
 - **Constraints**: Must begin flat and controlled.
-- **Win Condition**: Escape to turtle, seated guard, or full guard.
+- **Win Condition**: Escape to turtle or bring your legs between yourself and your partner.

 ---

-### Game 2: Double Arm Isolation
+### Game 2: Rotation and Arm Isolation

 **Top Player**:
-- **Position**: Same as Game 1.
+- **Position**: Chest-to-chest side control, one arm under the head, one under the far-side armpit, hands connected.
 - **Objective**: Pin and isolate both arms.
 - **Constraints**: No submissions allowed; must maintain pin.
-- **Win Condition**: Achieve bent arm control on both arms with wrist control, bent elbow, and figure-four reinforcement.
+- **Win Condition**: Keep your partner flattened to the mat, transition so to side control on the oppsite side of your partner's torso, and achieve a figure 4 grip on the far side arm.

 **Bottom Player**:
-- **Position**: Same as Game 1.
+- **Position**: Flat on back, fully pinned.
 - **Objective**: Defend isolation and escape.
-- **Constraints**: Must begin grounded; no stand-ups.
+- **Constraints**: None.
-- **Win Condition**: Escape to turtle, seated guard, or full guard.
+- **Win Condition**: Escape to turtle or bring your legs between yourself and your partner.

 ---